When Should You Take the MCAT?

 Study Smart: MCAT Master Class Course

-If you’re only taking one gap year, you can take the MCAT exam at the beginning of senior year (MCAT cycle finishes in September) or the end of your senior year (the new MCAT cycle starts in May).
+If you’re only taking one gap year, you can take the MCAT exam at the beginning of senior year (MCAT cycle finishes in September) or the end of your senior year (the new MCAT cycle starts in January).

 If you’re taking multiple gap years, or you’re applying to medical school long after you were in undergrad, you simply need to take the MCAT within 3 years of applying or matriculating — depending on the school.

-Check Out Our Study Resources
+Check Out These Study Resources

 Here are the best MCAT resources to increase your chances of success: